Benefits Of Play Therapy For Kids

 7. Learn responsibility

 Through making decisions in different types of play therapy, your child may learn how to accept responsibility for the choices or behaviors they have engaged in.
 They might also learn about not taking the blame for actions they are not responsible for.
-Play can show children responsibility.
+Play therapy can show kids responsibility.
 Additionally, at the end of the session, the child might help the therapist clean up the toys to learn organizational skills.

 8. Pick up new social skills

-Learning to talk to people and interact with older kids and peers can be challenging but necessary for children of all ages.
+Learning to talk to people and interact with older kids and peers can be challenging but necessary for kids of all ages.
 Play therapy and playacting can teach them more about interacting with others positively and healthily.
 The therapist takes a hands-on approach and guides the child through play activities, helping them understand and practice appropriate social behaviors while reducing aggressive behaviors.

-9. Make friends
+9. Make friends with other children

 10. Learn to understand the world

-Children often learn how to understand the world around them through play.
+Kids often learn how to understand the world around them through play.
 They reenact what they see or experience to help them understand what it means for their life.
 By playing in a structured environment, they can understand their environment and experiences in safety with a professional who provides insight and compassion.

 11. Discover innate healing